jakobzhao/geog328/labs/lab02/readme.md

 ## 3. Deliverable

 For your lab deliverable, we would like to ask you to convert your markdown wiki page for lab 1 to a website.
 After you finish making your website, please upload it to your newly created github repository and turn on the GitHub Pages function, so that we can take a look at your website without using a local web server.
 Feel free to use the template that we went through in Section 2.
-You can also create your own website if you want, as long as it is well organized.
+You can also create your own website if you want, as long as it is well organized. **You are expected to submit the url of the GitHub repository to the Canvas Dropbox of this course.
+This url should be in the format of `http://[your_github_username].github.io/[your_repository_name]/index.html`**

 We expect the followings for your deliverable: